gmlewis/godot-liverpool-rummy/PRIVACY-POLICY.md

 ## Children's Privacy

-Multiplayer Liverpool Rummy is committed to complying with the Google Play Families Policy and applicable children's privacy laws, including the Children's Online Privacy Protection Act (COPPA).
+Multiplayer Moonridge Rummy is committed to complying with the Google Play Families Policy and applicable children's privacy laws, including the Children's Online Privacy Protection Act (COPPA).

 **We do not collect personal information from children.**